knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

 (Chrome would throw a 'not same origin' exception)

 This tutorial is example-oriented.
-The idea is to provide a 'Dice'-choreography starring a 'Dice'-service, a 'GUI'-service and a 'Dice-GUI'-servant.
+The idea is to provide a 'Timed Dice'-choreography starring a 'Dice'-service, a 'Timer'-service, a 'DiceTimer'-servant, 'GUI'-service a 'Dice-GUI'-service and a 'Dice-GUI'-servant.

 It is following the idea of the micro-service 'pattern' provided in the [SeMqWay] project.
 For a full micro-service, the service-source (aka.
 Dice) is created first and then the service-logic (aka.
 DiceService) will bind